 What are Karaja Rugs?

-Karaja rugs are a type of Persian rug woven in the northwestern region of Iran.
+Karaja rugs are a type of Persian rug woven in the northwestern region of Iran near Tabriz.
 Different spellings include Karadja and Karaje.
 They are similar in design to Heriz rugs although they often come in smaller sizes and have a slightly softer color palette.
+They are one of the most easily identifiable rug types because of their signature design described below.

 Designs in Karaja Rugs